iOT Enabled AI Waste Management Software Development for Smart Cities

 • Single facility vs multi-location deployment: Multi-location deployment involves centralized management, multi-tenant infrastructure, and data synchronization for secure operations.

-• On-premise vs cloud-native infrastructure: On-premise infrastructure involves server, networking, and personnel costs, while cloud-native infrastructure involves subscription-based compute, storage, and containerization services.
+• On-premise vs cloud-native infrastructure: On-premise infrastructure involves server, networking, and personnel costs.
+Meanwhile, cloud-native infrastructure involves subscription-based compute, storage, and containerization services.

 3) Model Sophistication